National Film Award for Best Short Film (Up to 30 Min)

-The National Film Award for Best Short Fiction Film is one of the National Film Awards presented annually by the Directorate of Film Festivals, the organisation set up by Ministry of Information and Broadcasting, India.
-It is one of several awards presented for Non-Feature Films and awarded with Rajat Kamal (Silver Lotus).
+The National Film Award for Best Short Film (upto 30 mins) is one of the National Film Awards presented annually by the National Film Development Corporation of India.
+It is one of several awards presented for non-feature films and awarded with Rajat Kamal (Silver Lotus).

 The award was instituted in 1987, at 35th National Film Awards and awarded annually for the short films produced in the year across the country, in all Indian languages.
+Since the 70th National Film Awards (2022), the category name was changed to "Best Short Film (upto 30 mins)".

 Awards

 Award includes 'Rajat Kamal' (Silver Lotus Award) and cash prize.
 Cash prize amount varied over the period.
 Following table illustrates the cash prize amount over the years:

 Winners

 Following are the award winners over the years: